Zira, Punjab: History

 The final version of the boundary however awarded the areas to India.
 This led Mohammed Ali Jinnah, the founder of Pakistan, to proclaim that the Award of the Boundary Commission was unjust, incomprehensible and perverse.
 He, however, agreed to abide by it.
 The dispute was settled in 1960 as part of an agreement between the governments of India and Pakistan.

 In 1947, at the time of partition, almost all the Muslim community who were living in "Zira" migrated to Pakistan.
-They settled in "Khanewal" district of Western Punjab.
+They settled in "Pakpattan", "Khanewal", "Vehari", "Sahiwal" and "Muzaffargarh" districts of Western Punjab.
 They engaged in farming, business and government services.
-Most of them named themselves as "Zirvi" (which is a sign of love to their "dharti maa").
+Most of them named themselves as "Zirvi" (which is a sign of love to their "dharti maan").
 These people always praised the good behaviour of Sikhs and Hindus at the time of partition.
 They remember sweet memories of Zira with tears.
 It reflects that how a calm and prosperous town was that prior to partition where the people lived with harmony.

 Zira Bomb Case, 1930 – The high-handedness of the British invaders in suppressing the rising tide of freedom movement in India with the worst type of governmental barbarity produced its reaction in the growth and spread of revolutionary activity to avenge the wrongs done to the people.
 One such incident in the Ferozepur District was the Zira Bomb Case of October 1930.
 The Zira Bar Association was formed in the same year.

 Population

 As of the 2011 Census of India, Zira had a population of 36,732.
 Males constitute 52% of the population and females 48%.
 Zira has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy is 66%, and female literacy is 59%.
 In Zira, 13% of the population is under 6 years of age.
 Zira's population was 2,702 in 1853.

+The table below shows the population of different religious groups in Zira city, as of 2011 census.